Contents

 Cycling TDS is the core mechanism of building a “story” with chord progressions.
 The mood produced by shifting functions can be explained like below:

-Prograding the Cycle
+Prograde the Cycle

-The reason why we call T–S–D–T rotation “prograding” is that it follows the theory of tension & release; it accumulates musical tension gradually, then release it in one go, which is expected to bring the sense of fulfillment to listeners.
+The reason why we call T–S–D–T rotation “prograde” is that it follows the theory of tension & release; it accumulates musical tension gradually, then release it in one go, which is expected to bring the sense of fulfillment to listeners.

-Retrograding the Cycle
+Retrograde the Cycle

 6. Listen and Compare